When Mark set out on his Thanksgiving week backpacking trip, little did he know that it would not turn out anything like what he expected.

 Mark was once again close to tears.
 This time they were because he felt that he might be rescued.
 His voice was a bit choked up as he called back to David.
 “Hey, thanks.
 I really….”
 He wasn’t able to continue shouting.
 He wiped the tears from his face and tried to regain his composure.

 Kyle and Ryan stood watching and listening.
 “Okay, guys.
 Let me tell you what we’re going to do.
 I’m going to put on this harness and run the rope through the waist loops.
-Then I’ll run the rope through the loops on this rescue harness for Mark and use a latch to tightly secure the rope to it.
-Up here I’m going to bolt these anchors into the back of this boulder.”
+When I get down to where Mark is I’ll help him put on this rescue harness and run the rope through the loops on it and use a latch to tightly secure the rope.
+First, though, up here I’m going to bolt these anchors into the back of this boulder.”
 David pointed to a large boulder to their right.
 “Then I’ll put a pulley on the sling attached to each anchor.
-I’m not using the anchors the way they’d usually be used in climbing... but you don’t need to know all that.
+I’m not using the anchors the way they’d usually be used in climbing… but you don’t need to know all that.
 Anyway, I’ll loop your end of the rope through the pulleys, and put a two-way ratcheting autoblock on a belay plate to control the rope and hold it in case I begin to slip when you’re lowering me and when you’re pulling me and Mark up.
 If I had them I’d put harnesses on you two, but I don’t.
-Instead I’ll loop the rope through the belt loops on your shorts so it goes around your waists leaving some rope between you.
+Instead I’ll loop the rope through the belt loops on your shorts so it goes around your waists leaving some slack in the rope between you.
 Finally I’ll wind the rope around that tree down the trail there and secure it with two auto-locking belays.
 That will hold the rope secure no matter what happens.

 “You’ll need to hold on, really hold on tight, and pull.
 It’s going to be hard work because sometimes you’ll be pulling all of my weight and Mark’s too.
 That’s could be as much as 300 pounds.
 Most of the time I’ll be helping by climbing, and maybe Mark can do some climbing too, but there will be times our combined weight will be on you guys.
 Are you okay with that?”